Interference-Controlled Radiative Heat Transport in Time-Modulated Networks

-In Fig.~\ref{Fig5:Splitting_piezo} we present the heat-flux splitting at room temperature for a modulation frequency $\Omega = 10^{10}\,\mathrm{rad.s^{-1}}$, a regime accessible via piezoelectric actuation.
+We demonstrate in Fig.~\ref{Fig4:Splitting} that a relative modulation phase between two output dipoles enables near-perfect splitting of radiative heat flux in a three-nanoparticle network composed of a hot SiC source coupled to two colder GaN nanoparticles.
+The particles form an equilateral triangular geometry in the near field, ensuring that heat transfer is governed by evanescent dipole–dipole interactions.
+The GaN outputs are harmonically modulated at a frequency $\Omega = \omega_{\mathrm{LO}}^{(\mathrm{GaN})} - \omega_{\mathrm{TO}}^{(\mathrm{GaN})}$, equal to the width of the GaN Reststrahlen band.
+This choice maximizes asymmetry between the Floquet sidebands, so that one sideband spectrally overlaps the GaN phonon–polariton resonance while the opposite sideband remains off-resonant.
+Consequently, the inelastic heat-transfer channels acquire strongly unbalanced amplitudes and efficiently interfere with the elastic pathway.
+The phase-dependent interference provides a direct, reversible control for directing energy flow.
+For a relative modulation phase $\Delta\phi=\pm\pi/2$, the inelastic contributions fully suppress the net heat current into one GaN nanoparticle while reinforcing it in the other, yielding complete thermal routing without modifying geometry or temperatures.
+This interference mechanism realizes a controllable thermal beam splitter at the level of net absorbed power.
+By associating the presence or absence of absorbed heat in a given output with logical states, the relative modulation phase acts as a control parameter enabling reconfigurable thermal logic and routing functionalities.
+Notably, efficient control persists even when the modulation frequency is orders of magnitude below the resonance frequency, as the mechanism relies on phase-coherent interference rather than resonant excitation.
+In Fig.~\ref{Fig4:Splitting_piezo} we present the heat-flux splitting at room temperature for a modulation frequency $\Omega = 10^{10}\,\mathrm{rad.s^{-1}}$.
+This modulation frequency lies in a regime accessible via experimentally established techniques such as piezoelectric actuation~\cite{Hui,Chegel}, electro-optic modulation or coherent phononic excitation~\cite{Khalsa,Kusaba}.
+Patterned electrodes or localized strain fields allow independent tuning of the modulation phase for each nanoparticle, ensuring the experimental feasibility of the phase-controlled interference described here.
 We consider the same triangular geometry as before, with InSb nanoparticles replacing the GaN elements.
-The system exhibits phase-programmable control of radiative heat transport: tuning the relative modulation phase $\Delta\phi$ modifies the interference between competing heat-transfer pathways.
+The system exhibits phase-control of radiative heat transport: tuning the relative modulation phase $\Delta\phi$ modifies the interference between competing heat-transfer pathways.
 A pronounced splitting, reaching nearly $85\%$, is observed for $\Delta\phi=-\pi/2$ near the surface phonon--polariton (SPhP) resonance of the SiC particle.
 In this configuration, interference between elastic and inelastic channels is constructive for the branch connecting particle~1 to particle~2, while being destructive for the branch toward particle~3, resulting in efficient routing of heat toward particle~2.
 In contrast, for $\Delta\phi=+\pi/2$, the interference pattern reverses.
 Near the SPhP resonance, destructive interference occurs simultaneously in both branches, quenching the net heat transfer rather than redirecting it and yielding an almost vanishing splitting ratio.
 Such a vanishing splitting ratio may arise either from symmetric suppression of radiative transport due to destructive interference or from negligible coupling far from resonance, and therefore does not necessarily imply redirection toward the opposite output.
 Slightly off resonance, where the elastic amplitude is reduced, interference can become relatively more favorable toward particle~3, allowing a fraction of the heat to be routed in this direction.
 However, far from resonance, both elastic and inelastic amplitudes vanish and the radiative flux toward both outputs disappears.
 Microscopically, temporal modulation of the output particles at frequency $\Omega$ opens additional inelastic channels at $\omega\pm\Omega$, which coherently interfere with the elastic pathway.
 To leading order in the modulation amplitude, the scattering amplitudes from particle~1 to a modulated particle~$j$ read

 where $\alpha_j^{(0)}$ is the static polarizability, $\delta\alpha$ the modulation amplitude, and $\phi_j$ the modulation phase.
 The scattered field is the coherent superposition of all pathways, yielding a spectral transmission probability